Agencies and Associations

 Recertification Regular certification is valid for five years and may be renewed upon completion of at least 100 contact hours of continuing education.
 Northern Waters Library Service offers a variety of programs and workshops that qualify for continuing education credits.

-- Northern Waters Library Service discussion list: An email discussion list available to staff of member libraries
+- Northern Waters discussion list: An NWLS email discussion list available to member libraries and trustees.

 - Wisconsin Libraries For Everyone Blog: Sign up for email news releases from the Division for Libraries, Technology and Community Learning blog

 - Wisconsin Library Association Blog - The Wisconsin Library Association engages, inspires and advocates for library workers and supporters to improve and promote library services for the people of Wisconsin.

 - Wisconsin Public Library Consortium: A discussion list for WPLC: a decision-making and fiscal model for public library cooperation that allows libraries to work together to collaborate on efficient information technology services, such as the Wisconsin Digital Library.

-The Administrative Essentials: A Handbook for Wisconsin Library Directors is an important resource for new and experienced directors alike.
+The Administrative Essentials: A Handbook for Wisconsin Library Directors; an important resource for new and experienced directors alike.